filmat/yocto-rpi-zero-w/README.md

 ```
 meta-local/
 ├── conf/layer.conf
-├── conf/machine/raspberrypi0-wifi-synth.conf   machine: UART, USB host (dwc2)
+├── conf/machine/raspberrypi0-wifi-synth.conf   machine: UART console, USB host (dwc2), I2S DAC overlay
-├── recipes-core/images/rpi0-synth-image.bb     image (core-image-minimal + kernel modules + WiFi + SSH)
+├── recipes-core/images/rpi0-synth-image.bb     image (core-image-minimal + kernel modules + WiFi + SSH + alsa-utils + fluidsynth + soundfont + autostart)
 ├── recipes-connectivity/wpa-supplicant/        WiFi network configuration
 ├── recipes-core/init-ifupdown/                 wlan0 in /etc/network/interfaces
 ├── recipes-bsp/bootfiles/                      rpi-bootfiles fetch fix (checksum)
-└── recipes-kernel/linux/                       shallow git clone of the kernel
+├── recipes-kernel/linux/                       shallow git clone of the kernel
+└── recipes-multimedia/
+    ├── fluidsynth/                             fluidsynth built with ALSA only (no pulseaudio)
+    ├── soundfonts/                             TimGM6mb soundfont (GPL-2.0), fetched from GitHub
+    └── synth-autostart/                        init script that starts fluidsynth, and synth-connect
 ```

 The custom machine `raspberrypi0-wifi-synth` inherits from `raspberrypi0-wifi` (meta-raspberrypi) and adds `raspberrypi0-wifi` to `MACHINEOVERRIDES`, so the upstream overrides (e.g. the kernel defconfig) keep applying to it.
+It adds the `config.txt` lines for the serial console (`disable-bt`, `enable_uart`), for USB host mode (`dwc2,dr_mode=host`) and for the sound card (`iqaudio-dac`).

 ## Hardware

 - Raspberry Pi Zero W v1.1
-- Serial console: a USB-TTL adapter wired directly to the GPIO header (pin 6 = GND, 8 = TXD, 10 = RXD), 115200 baud.
-Bluetooth is disabled (`disable-bt`) so the full UART is on GPIO14/15.
 - Waveshare USB HUB HAT on the GPIO header, connected with a microUSB-to-microUSB cable to the board's OTG port.
 The port runs in host mode (`dwc2,dr_mode=host`). **Do not unplug USB devices from it while the board is running!** See "Do not unplug USB devices while the board is running" in the "Synthesizer" section.
-- Power through the "PWR IN" port.
+- Serial console: the HUB HAT has a CP2102 USB-to-UART converter, reached through its "USB TO UART" micro-USB port (the two switches on the back of the HAT set to ON/ON), 115200 baud.
+The HAT covers the GPIO header, so an adapter wired to pins 6, 8 and 10 does not fit next to it.
+Bluetooth is disabled (`disable-bt`) so the full UART is on GPIO14/15.
+On a Linux host the console shows up as `/dev/ttyUSB0` (the user has to be in the `dialout` group).
+In a VirtualBox VM the USB filter has to pass the CP2102 through, and Windows needs the Silicon Labs CP210x driver.
+- Power: the "PWR IN" port of the board.
+The "USB TO UART" port of the HAT also powers the board (it started with only that cable connected), and the Waveshare documentation does not say whether the two inputs are protected against each other.
+Use one power source at a time, and connect the UART cable only when you need the console.
 - Waveshare PCM5122 Audio Board (A) (I2S DAC) on the GPIO header.
+It has a HAT EEPROM (see `/proc/device-tree/hat/`), but the firmware does not load its overlay by itself.
 It is enabled by the `iqaudio-dac` overlay, the ALSA card is called `IQaudIODAC`.
+Active speakers (we used Edifier) are connected to its output.
+- MIDI controllers on the hub: Arturia KeyStep 37 (MIDI channel 15) and Akai MPK Mini MK3 (channel 1).
+The KeyStep is powered from its own USB charger through the data/power splitter that comes with it, and only the data leg goes to the hub.
+We do not know whether that leg also carries 5 V.

 ## Building